alberto-hdz/QORVO_RADIO2/Computer/NodeRedDashboardUI/README.md

 5. Click Import on the bottom

+# Node-RED Installation
-# Node-RED is a visual programming environment for connecting IoT devices and dashboards.
+Node-RED is a visual programming environment for connecting IoT devices and dashboards.
 After this installation, you can customize the dashboard for any purpose.
 1. Run the Node-RED installer for Linux (official script): bash <(curl -sL https://github.com/node-red/linux-installers/releases/latest/download/update-nodejs-and-nodered-deb) This script installs Node.js, Node-RED, and sets up the environment correctly.